cloudnative-pg/cloudnative-pg/docs/src/storage.md

 ```

 Using the previous configuration, the generated PVCs will be satisfied by the default storage
 class.
-If the target Kubernetes cluster has no default storage class, or if you need your PVCs
+If the target Kubernetes cluster has no default storage class, or even if you need your PVCs
 to satisfied by a known storage class, you can set it into the custom resource:

 ```yaml